iurjoh/Tic-tac-toe/README.md

 - #### Conditions of a Victory

-A string containing all possible combinations for the winning conditions was written and is used each turn to check if one of the players, either human or the computer, has managed to fulfill some of the 8 possible combinations that guarantee victory.
+A string containing all possible combinations for the winning conditions was written and is used each turn to check if one of the players has managed to fulfill some of the 8 possible combinations that guarantee victory.

 - #### Conditions of a Draw